Martinsos/edlib/README.md

 ### Development
 Feel free to send pull requests and raise issues.

 When developing, you may want to use `-D CMAKE_BUILD_TYPE=Debug` flag when calling `cmake` in order to get debugging flags passed to compiler.
-This should also happen if you just run `cmake` with no flags, but I think I have noticed it does not always works as expected.
-To check which flags is compiler using, run `make` with `VERBOSE=1`.
+This should also happen if you just run `cmake ..` with no flags, but I think I have noticed it does not always works as expected (probably has something to do with cmake cache).
+To check which flags is compiler using, run `make` with `VERBOSE=1`: `make VERBOSE=1`.